Quick guide

 Identify the underlying cause.

-- Consider causes based on patient history, e.g., alcohol-associated fatty liver, metabolic dysfunction-associated steatotic liver disease, or drug-induced liver injury.
+- Consider causes based on patient history, e.g., alcohol-associated hepatitis, metabolic dysfunction-associated steatotic liver disease, or drug-induced liver injury.

 - Obtain additional laboratory studies based on clinical suspicion.